eliasprates/InventoryManagementAPI/README.md

 ## Licença

 Este projeto está licenciado sob a licença Apache 2.0.
-Consulte o arquivo [LICENSE](eliasprates/InventoryManagementAPI?tab=Apache-2.0-1-ov-file) para mais detalhes.